dsdanielpark/Bard-API/README.md

 <br>

+Never expose the __Secure-1PSID for your safety.
+Never.
+Never.
 > Please note that while I referred to `__Secure-1PSID` value as an API KEY for convenience, it is not an officially provided API KEY.

 <br>